 While it has been relatively effective in keeping our roads free of congestion (relative to, say, Bangkok), the system is far from perfect.

-Let’s take a closer look at what happened with the latest COE bidding results, as well as what historical price trends say about committing to a car purchase now.
+Let’s take a closer look at what happened with the latest COE bidding results.

 Table of contents